Every noncompact surface is a leaf of a minimal foliation: Introduction

+Note that not every Seifert oriented manifold with a typical base admits minimal foliations such as those given by Theorem~\ref{Main Theorem}, this is a consequence of \cite[Teor\'em\'e 3]{Ghys2}: let $\Sigma$ be a closed surface with genus $\geq 2$ and let $\phi:\pi_1(\Sigma)\to \Homeo_+(S^1)$ be a homomorphism, let $M$ be the Seifert manifold obtained by the quotient of the diagonal action of $\pi_1(\Sigma)$ on $\widetilde{M}\times S^1$ via $\phi$ and assume that $|\eu(M)|= 2g-2$ (i.e., it is maximal\footnote{The Euler number of this Seifert manifold is the same as the Euler number of the oriented flat bundle defined by $\phi$ over $\Sigma$, hence it satisfies the Milnor-Wood inequality.}), then each leaf of the suspended foliation (see Subsection~\ref{ss:suspensions} for details) must be a plane, a cylinder or a torus.
+Of course, the last option does not occur if the foliation is minimal.

+Our method of construction allows us to produce examples of minimal foliations with nonplanar and noncylindrical leaves on ambient Seifert fibrations over hyperbolic surfaces with Euler number (in absolute value) $2g-4k$, with $k$ ranging between $1$ and the integer part of $g/2$.
+Particular cases of the above Theorem are those where $M$ is the product of $S^1$ with any hyperbolic closed surface of even genus.
+Our examples are suitable perturbations of rather explicit group actions obtained by amalgamation of Fuchsian ones, so we expect that the construction can be improved to obtain more ambient $3$-manifolds where Theorem~\ref{Main Theorem} also works.

-It is worth noting that the transverse regularity of our examples is Lipschtz (and also derivable) but we were not able to reach transverse regularity $C^1$.
-We conjecture that this regularity should be achieved with some precise modifications in our construction.
-Regularities higher than $C^1$ cannot be obtained with our present construction and seems out of the reach at this point.
-It seems reasonable that a critical regularity appears as an obstruction to the realization of rich leaf topology on minimal $C^2$ hyperbolic foliations.
+It is worth noting that the transverse regularity of our examples is bi-Lipschitz (and moreover differentiable) but we were not able to reach transverse regularity $C^1$.
+We conjecture that this regularity should be achieved with some precise modifications of our construction.
+Regularities higher than $C^1$ cannot be obtained with our present construction and seem out of the reach at this point.